Lee Marvin: Marriages, children and partners

-Marvin married Betty Ebeling in April 1952 and together they had four children, son Christopher Lamont, and three daughters: Courtenay Lee, Cynthia Louise, and Claudia Leslie.
+Marvin married Betty Ebeling in April 1952 and together they had four children: a son Christopher Lamont (1952 – 2013), and three daughters: Courtenay Lee, Cynthia Louise, and Claudia Leslie (1958 - 2012).
 After a separation of two years, they divorced in January 1967.
 In her 2010 book, Tales of a Hollywood Housewife: A Memoir by the First Mrs. Lee Marvin, Betty claimed that Lee had an affair with actress Anne Bancroft.

-He married Pamela Feeley in 1970 following his famous relationship with Michelle Triola.
-Pamela had four children from three previous marriages; they had no children together and remained married until his death in 1987.
+After his famous relationship with Michelle Triola, Marvin reconnected with his childhood sweetheart Pamela Feeley, whom he married in 1970.
+They remained married until his death in 1987.
+After his death, Pamela wrote and published Lee: A Romance in 1997.